nwtgck/platy-lang-haskell/README.md

 stack install
 ```

-If you use 14.04 (Trusty), you should replace the `apt-add-repository` with `sudo apt-add-repository --yes "deb http://apt.llvm.org/trusty/ llvm-toolchain-trusty-5.0 main"`.
+If you use 14.04 (Trusty), you should replace the `sudo apt-add-repository ...` with `sudo apt-add-repository --yes "deb http://apt.llvm.org/trusty/ llvm-toolchain-trusty-5.0 main"`.

 (useful link: https://apt.llvm.org/)